OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:10

-As it is written:
+As it is recorded:

-> “There is no one righteous, not even one;
+> “There is no one who is righteous, not even one;

 ## Romans 3:11

-> there is no one who understands;
+> there is no one who truly understands;
-> there is no one who seeks God.
+> there is no one who seeks after God.

 ## Romans 3:12

-> All have turned away, they have together become worthless;
+> All have turned away, they have together become unprofitable;
 > there is no one who does good,
 > not even one.”